-In Sri Ganganagar Pesticides can save farmers' money by preventing crop losses to insects and other pests; in farmers get an estimated fourfold return on money they spend on pesticides.[37]
-One study found that not using pesticides reduced crop yields by about 10%.[38]
-Another study, conducted in 1999, found that a ban on pesticides may result in a rise of food prices, loss of jobs, and an increase in world hunger.[39]
+Pesticides can save farmers' money by preventing crop losses to insects and other pests; in the U.S., farmers get an estimated fourfold return on money they spend on pesticides.^[38] One study found that not using pesticides reduced crop yields by about 10%.^[39] Another study, conducted in 1999, found that a ban on pesticides in the United States may result in a rise of food prices, loss of jobs, and an increase in world hunger.^[40]

 There are two levels of benefits for pesticide use, primary and secondary.
-Primary benefits are direct gains from the use of pesticides and secondary benefits are effects that are more long-term.[40]
+Primary benefits are direct gains from the use of pesticides and secondary benefits are effects that are more long-term.^[41]

-Biological

-Controlling pests and plant disease vectors

-- Improved crop yields

-- Improved crop/livestock quality

-- Invasive species controlled

-Controlling human/livestock disease vectors and nuisance organisms

-- Human lives saved and disease reduced.
-Diseases controlled include malaria,[40] with millions of lives having been saved or enhanced with the use of DDT alone.[41] - Animal lives saved and disease reduced

-Controlling organisms that harm other human activities and structures

-- Drivers view unobstructed

-- Tree/brush/leaf hazards prevented
+Biological Controlling pests and plant disease vectors Improved crop yields Improved crop/livestock quality Invasive species controlled Controlling human/livestock disease vectors and nuisance organisms Human lives saved and disease reduced.
+Diseases controlled include malaria,^[41] with millions of lives having been saved or enhanced with the use of DDT alone.^[42] Animal lives saved and disease reduced Controlling organisms that harm other human activities and structures Drivers view unobstructed Tree/brush/leaf hazards prevented Wooden structures protected^[41]

-- Wooden structures protected[40]